Thursday, 30 April 2026

 Tram car going up Ferry Street towards Kerney, in the 1930s.

-Ironbound Trust Company at Market & Ferry Streets original project with 3 big windows; the real thing turned out to be bigger:
+Ironbound Trust Company at Market & Ferry Streets original project with 3 big windows; the real thing turned out to have 8 windows.
+It was built in 1909 and opened in 1910

-Tram car aka trolley in Eastern Ironbound, just below the Pulaski Skyway.
+Tram car aka trolley in Eastern Ironbound, just below the Pulaski Skyway, in the 1930s.

 No comments: